 Joe Blow, Mary Contrary, Billy Bob

-We propose a series of experiments to determine the effectiveness of different flow meters under various flow conditions.
-The air flow unit is configured with a mass flow meter, pitot tube, venturi meter, rotameter, orifice meter, and a nozzle.
-Each flow meter is accurate at different ranges of pressure.
-Measured pressure changes over each meter will be used to determine the flow rate.
-Then the flow rate, measured by each flow meter, will be compared to the mass flow meter.
-The Rotameter is currently calibrated to work at specific conditions and will require calculations to adjust the flow rate to standard conditions.
-Different correlations will be used to calculate the flow rates for the other flow meters.
-Those flows will then be converted to standard conditions (SCFM).
+We have been asked to determine the effectiveness of 5 different flow meters under various flow conditions: a pitot tube, venturi meter, rotameter, orifice meter, and a nozzle.
+We will assume that the mass flow meter is accurate.
+Pressure changes across each meter will be used to determine the flow rate using standard correlations.
+The flow rate for each flow meter will be compared to the mass flow meter.
+The rotameter is currently calibrated to work at specific temperature conditions and will require calculations to adjust the flow rate to standard conditions.
+All flows will be converted to standard conditions (SCFM) based on the local temperature and pressure.

-By adjusting the air flow rates we will observe and report the performance of each flow meter and calculate the discharge coefficients for each meter.
-Initially experiments will be performed at 300 SCFM, 200 SCFM, and 100 SCFM.
-This will indicate how each discharge coefficient changes under low, moderate, and high flow rates.
+Experiments will be performed at 100, 200, and 300 SCFM.
+Discharge coefficients will be adjusted if necessary to match the mass flow meter.
 If time permits further experiments will be performed at different flow rates to generate a more accurate linear curve fit.
-95% confidence intervals and prediction bands will be provided with the final data.
-The best flow rates will then be recommended based on the final statistical analysis.
+We will show 95% confidence intervals and prediction bands for the discharge coefficients.

 A supplement with equations, sample calculations, and graphs has been attached to this email.